sschimper-splunk/soarworkbookexporter/README.md

 PDF and YAML files are stored in the vault associated with the container.
 The cleaned json file is added to the SOAR action result.
 The user needs to provide a container ID, and can leave an additional comment.

+**Security Details**
+- All three actions described above retreive workbook information via Splunk Rest API call (More information about the endpoints can be found here: https://docs.splunk.com/Documentation/SOARonprem/latest/PlatformAPI/RESTWorkbook).
+To perform the API request, the Python module 'requests'.
+- The actions for creating and storing .yaml and .pdf files in the vault are utilizing SOAR's Vault automation API, they are calling the *vault_add* function to be precise (More information on this can be found here: https://docs.splunk.com/Documentation/SOAR/current/PlaybookAPI/VaultAPI).